 ProBit highlights three things as the reasons for picking ProBit’s trading platform as the platform to trade at: it’s professional, it’s global, and it’s secure.

 We have not been able to find any information that US-investors are prohibited from trading at this trading platform.
 However, if you are a US-investor, you should still always analyse whether your home state imposes any obstacles for your foreign crypto trading.
-Sometimes the exchange has opened its door in spite of your own state prohibiting you from trading.
+Sometimes the exchange has opened its doors in spite of your own state prohibiting you from trading.

 ProBit Trading View